Banjo API 0.0.1

 int bj_get_log_level (void)

-size_t bj_log_message (int level, const char *p_file, int line, const char *p_format,...)
+size_t bj_log_message (int level, const char *file, int line, const char *format,...)

 Detailed Description